rinusser/CodeSnifferUtils/FEATURES.md

 ### MemberOrderingSniff

-Class members must be in this order:
+Class members are checked for a given order.
+The default order is this:

 1. constants (e.g. `const A=1;`)
 2. static properties (e.g. `public static $staticProperty;`)